lynnlangit/learning-quantum/1_concepts/4_quantum-ml.md

     - Classify this new data point by representing all data points by features or characteristics
         - compute the distance between the features of the new data point and the features of the learned data points.
         - the new data point is assigned the label to which it has the shortest distance.
+- **Classification using a Quantum ML algorithm** --> distance classification using a quantum machine learning algorithm (register shown below)
+  - Prepare input data using a number of gates - NOTE: this is a non-trivial set of steps!
+  - Implement the ML classification using an H gate
+  - Measure to read the result
 - This example uses **kk-nearest neighbor classification** with k=Nk=N.
     - Using a quantum-based approach, you do the same computations, but now only requiring one single-qubit operation and two measurements.
         - The quantum-based approach is in theory better than the classical one.